 Based on direct observation, presentations, and clinical performance.
 Criteria for outstanding grade: Consistently perform at an outstanding level in all areas, using PRIME.
 Enthusiasm, ability to relate with patients and their families and with staff.

-Prior approval is required.
-Once approved by department, submit add/drop request to OMSA.
 Requires permission of the Pediatric Nephrology Course Director.
 Availability may be dependent on resident scheduling.
 Final schedule approval will not be available until after August 1st each year.

 DEPARTMENT OF PHYSICAL MEDICINE AND REHABILITATION Pediatric Rehabilitation and Chronic Disease